“You have anorexia,” the clinician told me.

 My struggles with food began with forgetting to eat.

 I could easily get lost in my work, looking up only to realize it was two o’clock in the afternoon and I hadn’t eaten anything yet.
 Skipping meals felt normal to me.
 I didn’t realize the damage I was doing to my body in the process.
 It became especially hard as I entered my mid-twenties when I began taking Adderall for my ADHD, suppressing what little appetite I had left.
 (This is a common side effect of stimulant medication.)

 ADHD can make eating disorders worse

 Soon, I was lost in a cycle of “famine and feast.”
 I’d eat very little during the day, only to have my appetite come roaring back in the evening.
 With little executive function for meal planning and cooking, I’d reach for whatever was easiest to eat.
 With time, that meant subsisting off of nutritional shakes during the day and ice cream or cereal at night.

-I never imagined that anorexia could look this way.
-After all, what anorexic eats ice cream for dinner?
-But I was, and I did.
 Worse yet, I’d feel so guilty about the ice cream, I’d spend the next day trying to compensate for my so-called “sugar addiction.”
-I thought the ice cream was the problem.
+I really thought the ice cream was the problem.

 But the real problem?
 I was under-eating and malnourished, without even realizing it.

 I didn’t know it at the time, but a lot of people with ADHD struggle with disordered eating, too.
 And not enough of us are talking about it.
 The cycle goes something like this: